23 Best Breeds of Rabbit Price in India

 Dwarf Rabbit

-These bunnies are actually quite active and their small frames are quite comical as they dart around a room.
+These bunnies are quite active, and their small frames are pretty comical as they dart around a room.

 Dwarf Rabbit